 No More Art Shows

 By 2010, Albert shifted his focus away from travel and art shows, and decided to focus on his art from home.
 Albert lives with his wife, Anne, in Lake Elsinore in Southern California.
-Anne is not only a great source of moral support but she also travels to the shows and helps paint and frame the images with him.
-Although semi-retired, Albert keeps an active developing new pieces throughout the year and in between enjoys cultivating exotic flowers in his garden, reading books on history, philosophy and science, and also enjoys an occasional foreign film.
-He is also particularly fond of Chinese and Asian culture and has become quite passionate about the wonders of oolong tea.
+Anne was not only a great source of moral support but she also traveled to the shows and helped paint and frame the images.
+Although semi-retired, Albert and Anne keep active by developing new pieces throughout the year and in between enjoys cultivating exotic flowers in his garden, reading books on history, philosophy and science, and enjoy an occasional night out at the movies.
+He is also particularly fond of Chinese culture and has become quite passionate about the wonders of oolong tea.

 One would think that after being so successful that Albert would retire quietly with his books, his garden and his tea.
 Nothing could be further from the truth.
 In 2012, Albert began teaching classes for the Calfornia State College System and University of California, classes on history, art, science and music.
 He is enjoying this new career immensely and from the looks of it this may become an entirely new career for him.
 Who knows, maybe he will return to university and complete his PhD as well!